rickwassing/cicada-develop/docs/overview-pipeline.rst

 Now the Cicada gets buzzing
 ---------------------------

 Every time you import Raw Data, the Cicada then calculates predefined Metrics in common Epochs.
 This accomplishes two things.
-First, often the Raw Data cannot be readily interpreted, e.g. accelaration values in 3D, or a raw ECG trace don't mean much, it is the Euclidean norm or the heart-rate that is meaningful.
+First, often the Raw Data cannot be readily interpreted, e.g. Accelaration values in 3D, or a raw ECG trace don't mean much, it is the Euclidean norm or the heart-rate that is meaningful.
 Secondly, Cicada calculates these Metrics in a common timeframe which is dictated by the Epoch length.
-These various timeseries can then be synchronised and analysed together.
+These various timeseries can then be synchronized and analysed together.

 Saving and loading a Dataset
 ----------------------------

-Once an actigraphy recording is imported, it is stored in a Dataset called ``ACT``. *For advanced users, this is a variable of class* ``struct`` *and contains the fields listed in the section on* :ref:`the 'ACT' data structure <overview-act-structure-top>`.
+Once an Actigraphy recording is imported, it is stored in a Dataset called ``ACT``. *For advanced users, this is a variable of class* ``struct`` *and contains the fields listed in the section on* :ref:`the 'ACT' data structure <overview-act-structure-top>`.

 **To save (or save-as) the Dataset,**